JacobDiazCruz/rust-auth-service/README.md

 - /helpers: This directory stores reusable chunks of logic.

 ### Features:
-1. The app currently only serves Google authentication.
+- The login currently only implements Google authentication.